-LUCA GUADAGNINO SIGNS HIS FIRST HOTEL IN ROME
+LUCA GUADAGNINO DESIGNS HIS FIRST HOTEL IN ROME

-The director of A Bigger Splash, Call Me by Your Name, Challengers and soon Queer continues to deploy his talents in interior design.
-With the restoration of the Palazzo Talìa hotel, he has signed a part of the decoration for a timeless journey into the splendors of Rome.
+The director of A Bigger Splash, Call Me by Your Name, Challengers, and the upcoming Queer continues to showcase his talents in interior design.
+With the restoration of the Palazzo Talìa hotel, he has contributed to the décor, creating a timeless journey through the splendors of Rome.

 A PLACE STEEPED IN HISTORY

-This architectural beauty has been brought up to date thanks to a meticulous three-year restoration project, spearheaded by the Federici family, including project sponsor Elia Federici.
-This construction and real estate specialist called on three of Italy's leading craftsmen, Luca Guadagnino's studio, MIA Home Design Gallery and Laura Feroldi Studio.
+This architectural gem has been brought back to life through a meticulous three-year restoration, spearheaded by the Federici family, particularly Elia Federici, the project's patron.
+This construction and real estate specialist commissioned three leading Italian artisans: Luca Guadagnino's studio, MIA Home Design Gallery, and Laura Feroldi Studio.

-This building, built in the 16th century, has stood the test of time and upheaval, leaving a rich legacy of a historic past, like "an unshakeable sentinel of resilience".
-It has welcomed cardinals, noblemen, humanists, scholars, film legends such as De Sica, Rossellini and Leone, and withstood the dark days of Nazism.
+This building, constructed in the 16th century, has withstood the test of time and upheaval, leaving a rich legacy of a historic past, like "an unshakeable sentinel of resilience."
+It has hosted cardinals, nobles, humanists, scholars, film legends such as De Sica, Rossellini, and Leone, and withstood the dark days of Nazism.

-For the filmmaker and producer, originally from Palermo in Sicily, this is his first foray into the hotel business.
-In this project, he marvelously combines a cinematic aesthetic sensibility with a deep appreciation of textures, colors and spaces.
+For the filmmaker and producer, originally from Palermo in Sicily, this is his first foray into the hotel industry.
+In this project, he masterfully combines cinematic aesthetic sensibility with a deep appreciation of textures, colors, and spaces.

 ODE TO LA DOLCE VITA

-This haven of hospitality sublimates its architectural heritage, while blending into the contemporary landscape.
-Starting with the entrance, featuring a central staircase and a chromatically intense floral carpet designed by the director's team.
-This centerpiece serves as a pathway, winding its way up to the first floor, which includes the Magna Hall, a 248-square-meter event space adorned with 18th-century frescoes by painter Gaspare Serenario.
+This haven of hospitality beautifully showcases its architectural heritage while seamlessly blending into the contemporary landscape.
+This begins with its entrance, adorned with a central staircase and a vibrant floral carpet designed by the director's team.
+This centerpiece serves as a pathway, winding its way to the upper floor, which houses, among other things, the Magna Hall, a 248-square-meter event space decorated with 18th-century frescoes by the painter Gaspare Serenario.

-Of the hotel's 26 rooms and suites, his studio was responsible for the Terrace Suite on the top floor.
-It features "peach wood, a sloping roof, colors in shades of pink, a fireplace and a bed designed as an alcove".
-The suite is enhanced by a 66-square-meter terrace overlooking the Palazzo's inner courtyard and the Sant'Andrea delle Fratte basilica.
+Of the hotel's 26 rooms and suites, his studio was notably responsible for the Terrace Suite on the top floor.
+It features "peach wood, a sloping roof, shades of pink, a fireplace, and a bed designed like an alcove."
+The suite is further enhanced by a 66-square-meter terrace overlooking the Palazzo's inner courtyard and the Basilica of Sant'Andrea delle Fratte.

-The team adds to this fine design work the common areas, the Tramae restaurant, for a tribute to Roman cuisine, the Della Musa bar, and the wellness spa, which equally brings to life the heritage of the Eternal City, with marble and majolica tiles.
+The team adds to this beautiful design work the common areas, the Tramae restaurant, for a tribute to Roman cuisine, the Della Musa bar, and the wellness spa which also revives the heritage of the eternal city, with marbles and majolica tiles.

-Accompanied by the other two studios, Luca Guadagnino brings this place of timeless charm back to life with the refined sophistication, attention to detail and aesthetic sensitivity already inherent in his film work.
+Accompanied by the two other studios, Luca Guadagnino thus brings this place with its timeless charm back to life, with that refined sophistication, that taste for detail and that aesthetic sensitivity, already inherent in his work in cinema.

 @STUDIOLUCAGUADAGNINO